junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam gives him a funny look, and Cas just frowns with plain confusion.

-Crowley stares at him like Dean suddenly grows a second head and on top of that new head is a bird head.
+Crowley stares at him like Dean suddenly grows a second head and on top of that the new head is a bird head.

 "Fine," the demon says after a moment, "Give me a break from the sales pitch, that's usually my job!
-How about this, I need you to sweeten the pot.
+How about this, you can crack a deal but I need you to sweeten the pot.
 The prophet and half the demon tablet for an angel tablet, that's maybe barely reaching my bar."

 "No!"
 Dean bites harshly.
 "The prophet is not part of any deal!"